 If the frosting is too liquidy, add more confectioners sugar.
 If it is too stiff, add more milk.
 You should also taste the frosting and adjust the flavor as you make it.
 If you like a strong lemony flavor you may want to add more lemon juice, one teaspoon at a time, until you achieve the flavor you are looking for.

 Some recipes call for the cookie dough to be rolled out and formed into a knot and others just make a dome shaped cookie.
 Either way they are very pretty and of course delicious.
-The dough for the cookies is soft and sticky so I found that making them into balls was the easiest method and I love the elegant result!
+The cookie dough is soft and sticky so I found that making them into balls was the easiest method and I love the elegant result!

 The frosted cookies can be stored in a tin or plastic container with waxed paper between each layer.
 Make sure the frosting is completely dry before attempting to layer them.
 They will stay fresh for up to a week.